• Skip to primary navigation

 Save for later

-If you’d like to make this milk tart recipe yourself, why not pin it to one of your Pinterest boards so that you can find it easily.
+If you'd like to make this milk tart recipe yourself, why not pin it to one of your Pinterest boards so that you can find it easily?
 Just click on the image below.

-Alternatively, you can save it to your Grow Me account by clicking on the floating heart icon on the right of the screen.
+Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

 A slice of milk tart on a brown-rimmed plate with a cake fork.